-Hoomaluhia Botanical Garden
+Hoomaluhia Botanical Garden, Oahu

-The island’s most beautiful views can be found at the Hoomaluhia Botanical Garden.
+First up, the island’s most beautiful views can be found at the Hoomaluhia Botanical Garden.
 It’s known for its mountainous backdrop and gorgeous botanicals from every continent of the world.
-It was our favorite thing to do in Oahu and the best part is it’s totally free to enter but just a head’s up, you’re not allowed to stop and take photos at the main entrance.
-I’ve written an entire blog post on visiting, check it out here!
+Not only that but you feel as though you’re in a Jurassic Park movie set.
+They didn’t film the movie that far from here.
+It’s important to note that you’re not allowed to stop and take photos at the main entrance.
+Finally, I’ve written an entire blog post on visiting the gardens, check it out here!

 Located on the North Shore of Oahu.
 This valley is known as “The Valley of Priests” and has a lot of religious significance dating back to 400 AD when the first settlers arrived in Oahu.
-Not only that, but many movies and TV shows were filmed in this valley including Lost, Jurassic Park, Jumanji, and many others.
+Not only that, but many movies and TV shows were filmed in this valley including Lost, Jurassic Park, Jumanji, and so many others.

 Turtle Bay Resort

 A stunning resort located on the North Shore that’s most famously known for the movie Forgetting Sarah Marshall.
 This resort has beautiful ocean views, a pool to die for, and the best burgers on the island.
 We stayed at an Airbnb down the block from the resort so we’re able to use the amenities.
 Also, be sure to wake up for a sunset here if you stay, it’s incredible.